kc-ml2/tracking_recovery_text/README.md

 ![LRTD](./LRTD.gif)

 This is a demo of our main model, Location-Relevant Text Detection(LRTD).\
-LRTD is designed to take an image as input and output the bounding boxes of location-relevant text segments in a scene.
+LRTD is designed to take an image as input and output the bounding boxes of location-relevant text segments.

 ## Results